Pragati56/KotlinSampleApp/README.md

 Project structure has both expresso and UI Automation test case present in package  android test  and will help other team as reference create automaton framework for their respective application

-Differnce between Differnt mobile automation framework
+Differnce between Differnt mobile automation framework....

 Comparison of Different Mobile Automation Framework Below is quick summary of comparison of different Mobile automation framework .